 Ten years ago, Uber launched and quickly popularized a new perspective—that it may be more convenient, and more efficient if vehicle commuting was a shared experience.
 At that time the idea of hopping in the personal vehicle of a complete stranger seemed a cause for concern or socially unacceptable.
-Flash forward to today, Uber serves more than 75 million active riders per month, and Lyft has IPOed with shares priced at $72 with a valuation of more than $20 billion.
+Flash forward to today, Uber serves more than 100 million monthly active users per month, and Lyft with over 20.5 million.
 Both have created a new cultural norm, a new business model, and a new lane for transportation as we know it to evolve.

 The transition happened at a dizzying pace, but getting people from one place to another is just the beginning as consumers have become increasingly aware of and reliant on rideshare services.
 Just like any other industry, services like Uber, Lyft, and other shared mobility providers will continue to evolve and that comes without its own set of challenges.

 Of course, here at Arity, we look to the data to provide insights on the challenges and solutions to an evolving industry, but specifically transportation.
 So, what are the hurdles that leading rideshare providers will face in the coming years and how will the data help them solve those challenges?

 Near-Term Challenge: Keeping and Finding Drivers who Drive Safely

 Today, one of the major growth challenges for both Uber and Lyft is the company’s capability to maintain and grow their large pools of drivers.
 But what is equally important, and a telltale test for the ubiquity of ride-sharing services is not just getting more drivers but keeping and attracting the drivers who consistently exhibit safe behavior on the road.